maresb/check-json5/README.md

 ## Credits

 The actual code this hook was written by [@asottile and various contributors to the official pre-commit-hooks repository](https://github.com/pre-commit/pre-commit-hooks/commits/master/pre_commit_hooks/check_json.py).
-The current author (@maresb) replaced the `json` library with `json5` and published it as a separate hook.
+The current author (Ben Mares) replaced the `json` library with `json5` and published it as a separate hook.

 ## License